TheRealAnonymous008/quartz/content/personal/ideas/Creativity.md

 	* The trick to making something "original" is to take inspiration, to learn the history of the craft.
 	* *Understand the design decisions of others*.
 While [[The 48 Laws of Power#7.
 Get Others To Do The Work For You But Always Take The Credit|we may take inspiration from others]], when doing so take note of why those design or aesthetic decisions were made. [^7]
 	* *Give me the same thing but different*.
+* *Inspiration comes from everywhere else*.
+Which is to say, we may imitate others but we cannot imitate inspiration.
+Inspiration comes from one's own perspective and how one applies that perspective to their art.  [^12]
+	* Brainstorming tips are given [[Lenses for Game Design - Notes#The Game Begins with an Idea|here]].
 # The Process
 ## The Workflow
 * The best way to get started is to *just start*.
 You needn't wait for inspiration to hit.
 Keep going by creating what you would enjoy.